November 21 to December 12, 2025

 Otisco Lake

-If going out via boat or causeway, look for panfish in around 15 to 20 feet of water.
+If you don’t have access to fish from a boat, try fishing from the causeway on the south end of the lake.
+Look for panfish in around 15 to 20 feet of water.
 Crappie can be caught in and around fallen trees and woody debris using minnows under a bobber.
 Look for tiger musky in the shallow north end, Lader Point, Turtle Bay and along the causeway using spinnerbaits, chatterbaits, swimbaits or large stickbaits.
 For walleye, try trolling in the 15 to 20 foot depth range with stickbaits or spoons.

 Whitney Point Reservoir

-For panfish, try #4 hooks with a small jig.
+For panfish try #4 hooks with a small jig.
 Crappie can also be caught using a minnow.
-When fishing for bullhead or catfish, bait works best along the bottom.
-Try using cut-bait, worms, or even cut hotdogs.
-You can fish for them day and night, but they seem to be most active during low light conditions.
+Channel catfish and bullheads are biting.
+Keep bait at the bottom when fishing for bullhead or catfish.
+Try using cut-bait, worms, or some anglers even use cut hotdogs.
+Fishing for catfish or bullhead can be done during day and night, but they seem to be more active during low light conditions.
 For walleye, try crankbaits, stickbaits, jig/worm or worm harnesses.
-With the warming trend, channel catfish and bullheads should also start biting.
 Check the special fishing regulations for walleye season catch limits when fishing at Whitney Point Reservoir.